 Translation: English renderings of classical and modern Persian verse in Michigan Quarterly Review, Poetry, and World Literature Today; The Unsaid: Nature and Nostalgia in the Poetry of Nader Naderpour (Cambria 2017).

-Scholarship: “Middle Eastern-American Literature: A Contemporary Turn in Emerson Studies.”
+Scholarship: Emerson in Iran: the American Appropriation of Persian Poetry (SUNY, 2019); “Middle Eastern-American Literature: A Contemporary Turn in Emerson Studies.”
 A Power to Translate the World: New Essays on Emerson and International Culture, Ed.
 David LaRocca & Ricardo Miguel-Alfonso, Series Ed.
 Donald E. Pease.
 University Press of New England/Dartmouth College Press, 2015.
-310-325.